 Ashford Justice Society

-Member students promote an interest in the vast field of criminal justice and many careers within the criminal justice system.
+Students promote an interest in the vast field of criminal justice and represent the students' interest in many careers within the criminal justice system.
 More info coming soon!

 Ashford Student Iowa State Education Association (ASISEA)